Government ‘putting more lives at risk’ a year after Channel disaster

 Clare Moseley, founder of the Care4Calais charity, accused authorities of “callousness and apathy”, adding: “The families need answers now and we must know what lessons should be learned from this tragedy before more people die.”

-Under British law, people must be physically present in the country to claim asylum but there is no visa for reaching the UK for that purpose.
+Under British law, people must be physically present in the country to claim asylum, but there is no visa for reaching the UK for that purpose.

-The latest official figures show that 93 per cent of people making small boat crossings so far this year have claimed asylum.
+The latest official figures show that 93 per cent of people making small-boat crossings so far this year have claimed asylum.

-The Rwanda deal seeks to force people to the East African country without considering their claims, because they have travelled through France or other safe countries.
+The Rwanda deal seeks to force people to the east African country without considering their claims, because they have travelled through France or other safe countries.

 Ms Braverman, who previously said it was her “dream” to see a plane take off for Kigali, told the committee she was “very confident we will be able to operationalise it” despite ongoing legal challenges.

-Priti Patel made a rare ministerial direction to force the policy through earlier this year, after Home Office permanent secretary Matthe Rycroft concluded that there was no proof of value for public money.
+Former home secretary Priti Patel made a rare ministerial direction to force the policy through earlier this year, after Home Office permanent secretary Matthew Rycroft concluded that there was no proof of value for public money.

-He told the Home Affairs Committee his assessment had not changed, and confirmed that the government had already given Rwanda £140m.
+He told the home affairs committee his assessment had not changed, and confirmed that the government had already given Rwanda £140m.

 “The purpose of the scheme is deterrence,” Mr Rycroft said.
 “Success will not be measured in how many thousands of people will be relocated to Rwanda but more by how many people do not make the dangerous crossing of the Channel.”